Charles E W Bean, Diaries, AWM38 3DRL 606/275/1 - 1918 - 1938 - Part 2

 German post too strong to displace, &

-although the two platoons south
+although the two platoons South

-of it reached the Germans were but they
+of it reached the Germans were but They

-were so dangerously into isolated that they
+were ^so dangerously into isolated x that they

 were withdrawn by their Platoon